elixir-cldr/cldr_messages/README.md

 * Russian has 4 categories
 * Arabic has 6 categories

-Since CLDR has a strong set of pluralization rules defined for ~500 locales, each of which is supported by [ex_cldr for Elixir](https://hex.pm/ex_cldr), the ICU message format can reuse these pluralization rules in a simple and consistent fashion using the [plural format]{#Plural_Format}.
+Since CLDR has a strong set of pluralization rules defined for ~500 locales, each of which is supported by [ex_cldr](https://hex.pm/packages/ex_cldr), the ICU message format can reuse these pluralization rules in a simple and consistent fashion using the [plural format](https://support.crowdin.com/icu-message-syntax/#plural).

 ## Getting Started